-With offices and staff in Scottsdale, AZ, Chattanooga, TN, Denver, CO and Toronto, Canada, Route1 provides leading-edge solutions to public and private sector clients around the world.
+With offices and staff in Scottsdale, AZ, Chattanooga, TN (the lease terminated on October 31, 2024), Denver, CO (the lease terminates on May 31, 2025), and Toronto, Canada, Route1 provides leading-edge solutions to public and private sector clients around the world.
 Route1 is listed in Canada on the TSX Venture Exchange under the symbol ROI.